sourcefuse/terraform-aws-arc-msk/docs/module-usage-guide/README.md

 ### Module Overview

 The Terraform AWS ARC MSK module provides a secure and modular foundation for deploying Amazon MSK (Managed Streaming for Apache Kafka) clusters on AWS.
 It supports both standard and serverless MSK clusters with comprehensive configuration options for encryption, authentication, monitoring, and logging.
+In addition, this module supports configuring MSK Connect connectors to integrate data sources like Amazon Aurora PostgreSQL and destinations like Amazon S3, enabling real-time data streaming pipelines using custom Kafka Connect plugins.

 ### Prerequisites